webpack-contrib/postcss-loader/README.md

 ## Integration with CSS Modules

 `postcss-loader` [cannot be used] with [CSS Modules] out of the box due to the way `css-loader` processes file imports.
-To make them work property, either add the css-loader’s [`importLoaders` option]:
+To make them work properly, either add the css-loader’s [`importLoaders` option]:

 ```js